Pranjal-Adhikari/pranjal-adhikari.github.io/_posts/2026-02-16-building-scanlateanator-a-web-based-manga-scanlation-editor.md

 ## Inspirations

-Of course, I did not come with this idea for a web-based scanlation app by myself.
+Of course, I did not come up with this idea for a web-based scanlation app by myself.
 I was heavily inspired by Adobe Photoshop, Pixlr, GIMP, and—most importantly—by [Scanlate.io](https://scanlate.io).
 Scanlate.io is a webpage that is almost one-of-a-kind in what it does.
 It enables users to brush out speech bubbles, erase brushes, add preset fonts, and work with multiple pages and multiple projects after logging in.

-Honestly, I am in awe of the ingenuity and coding decisions mad ethere.
+Honestly, I am in awe of the ingenuity and coding decisions made for the app.
 However, there were some qualms I had with the website.

-Firstly, there was a severe lack of editing features.
-Users could **not**:
+Firstly, there was a severe lack of editing features. ***Users could not***:

 - **Upload custom fonts**
 - **Undo/Redo**
-- **Work on multiple pages without loggin in**
+- **Work on multiple pages without logging in**
 - **Zoom/Pan**
 - **Export to different file formats**

-Secondly, I found the UI to be overly simple/old.
-As thus, I set out to create my own version.
+Secondly, I found the UI to be overly simple and outdated.
+With heavy inspirations and expectations, I set out to create my own version.

 ## Conclusion